White flight: Legal exclusion

 In the 1930s, states outside the South, where racial segregation was legal, practiced unofficial segregation via exclusionary covenants in title deeds and real estate neighborhood redlining – explicit, legally sanctioned racial discrimination in real property ownership and lending practices.
 Blacks were effectively barred from pursuing homeownership, even when they were able to afford it.
 Suburban expansion was reserved for middle-class and working-class white people, facilitated by their increased wages incurred by the war effort and by subsequent federally guaranteed mortgages (VA, FHA, HOLC) available only to whites to buy new houses, such as those created by the Federal Housing Administration.
-In 1948, the Supreme Court ruled that racially restrictive covenants could not constitutionaly be enforced by the states.
+In 1948, the Supreme Court ruled that racially restrictive covenants could not constitutionally be enforced by the states.

 Roads

 After World War II, aided by the construction of the Interstate Highway System, many white Americans began leaving industrial cities for new housing in suburbs.
 The roads served to transport suburbanites to their city jobs, facilitating the development of suburbs, and shifting the tax base away from the city.
 This may have exacerbated urban decay.
 In some cases, such as in the Southern United States, local governments used highway road constructions to deliberately divide and isolate black neighborhoods from goods and services, often within industrial corridors.
 In Birmingham, Alabama, the local government used the highway system to perpetuate the racial residence-boundaries the city established with a 1926 racial zoning law.
 Constructing interstate highways through majority-black neighborhoods eventually reduced the populations to the poorest proportion of people financially unable to leave their destroyed community.